Pay Attention when Required: Optimal Design Rules for Transformers

 Our baseline, the Transformer-XL model, has equal number of self-attention and feed forward blocks in an interleaved design pattern as visualized in Figure \ref{fig:model_lat}.
-Sandwich transformers \cite{SandwichTransformer}, on the other hand, have the first k sublayers consisting of self-attention, the last k sublayers consisting of feed forward layers with both sandwiched between the classic interleaving pattern of self-attention and feed forward blocks.
+Sandwich transformers ~\citep{SandwichTransformer}, also keeps an equal number of self-attention and feed forward blocks but are designed using a sandwich coefficient $k$ instead of having a simple interleaved design pattern.
+They have the first $k$ sublayers consisting of self-attention, the last $k$ sublayers consisting of feed forward layers with both sandwiched between the classic interleaving pattern of self-attention and feed forward blocks.
+This design pattern was found by conducting a series of random search experiments with constraints to keep the number of parameters constant.

-In this section, we attempt to optimize the transformer architecture by selecting one of the three options - Self Attention, Feed Forward, or Identity -- for each of the 32 layers with differential neural architecture search.
+In this section, we attempt to optimize the transformer architecture by relaxing the above search constraints.
+We employ differential neural architecture search and allow it to select one of the three options - Self Attention, Feed Forward, or Identity -- for each of the layers.